Stylback/home-server/README.md

 On your first log-in you will be prompted to change the username and password.

 Now let's make a remotely accessible log-in page for our Nginx Proxy Manager.
-First you need to enable port forwarding on your router for port 80 and 443 by following the manual provided with your router, it usually involves visiting `[router-IP]` in your browser and logging in with admin credentials.
+First you need to enable port forwarding on your router for port `80` and `443` by following the manual provided with your router.
 When you've configured port-forwarding you can go to the Proxy Hosts tab and add a new Proxy Host with something like this:

 ```
 DETAILS